Held at Edith Cowan University, Joondalup, Western Australia

 iDOC 2019 is important for many professionals, managers and executives.It will provide the basis to share infomation on new changes in CPTED and reducing crime in a period of fast technological changes.

-The conference combines formal and informal presentations with discussions, workshops and opportunities for networking ">
+The conference combined formal and informal presentations with a desktop workshop and opportunities for networking "

-The conference will consist of presentations, networking opportunities and the conference dinner.
-Presentations wil include: academic papers (peer reviewed), 'Tales from the Field' presentations, and 'specialist topic' presentations.
-These will be in two tracks: 'New Directions in CPTED' and 'Night Time Economies' CPTED'
+Presentations included: academic papers (peer reviewed), 'Tales from the Field' presentations, and 'specialist topic' presentations on 'New Directions in CPTED' and 'Night Time Economies' CPTED'